Hand and Wrist Care

 As one uses their hand and wrist in almost every move you make, our orthopedic physicians promise to administer the proper treatment for a quick recovery and improved quality of life.
 Treatment can include, but is not limited to, surgery, home therapy, hand therapy, or medical management.
-If surgery is needed, Beacon Orthopaedics, in partnership with TriHealth, has three state-of-the-art ambulatory surgery centers, including a new dedicated Clifton Hand Surgery Center.
+If surgery is needed, Beacon Orthopaedics, in partnership with TriHealth, has three state-of-the-art ambulatory surgery centers.

 In addition to our ambulatory surgery centers, Beacon Orthopaedics & Sports Medicine also provides hand therapy.
 When appropriate, our expert physicians will prescribe hand therapy and recommend certified leading hand therapists to work with you.